IMDC/CAIS/README.md

 Cappy is still at the initiative stage but its core idea will be the future of the quality assessment in captions and further expansions.

+## requirements
+The repository was tested under Python 3.6 django 2.2.13
+Keras 2.2.5
+tensorflow 1.15

 # More info...
 The background of this project was published in following papers: